irworkshop/accountability_datacleaning/vt_voters/vt_voters.md

 ## Vermont voter registation

 Obtained via public records request from Vermont Secretary of State in Pipe-delimited format.
 See field_listing.xls for full record descriptions.

 Record count: 487,210

+--CREATE ZIP_LOOKUP TO FIX INCONSISTENCIES IN ZIPCODE
+CREATE TABLE ZIP_LOOKUP AS
+SELECT LEGALADDRESSZIP, UPPER(LEGALADDRESSZIP), COUNT(*)
+FROM VT_VOTERS
+GROUP BY 1
+ORDER BY 1

+--INCONSISTENT CASE IN NAME FIELDS NEW VERSIONS TO FIX ALONG WITH A FEW STRAY TYPOS
+Create table vt_voters_out as
+Select VoterID, LastName_CLEAN AS LASTNAME, FirstName_CLEAN AS FIRSTNAME, MiddleName_CLEAN AS MIDDLENAME, Suffix AS SUFFIX, LegalAddressLine1 AS ADDRESS1, LegalAddressLine2 AS ADDRESS2,
+LegalAddressCity AS CITY, LegalAddressState AS STATE, RESZIP_CLEAN AS ZIP5, YearofBirth, DateofRegistration as REG_DATE, YEAR, DatelastVoted as LASTVOTEDATE, COUNTY,STATUS,TOWNOFREGISTRATION FROM VT_VOTERS

+--UPDATE RESZIP_CLEAN WITH FIXED ZIPS
+UPDATE VT_VOTERS
+set RESZIP_CLEAN = (select y.LEGALADDRESSZIP from ZIP_LOOKUP as y where y.LEGALADDRESSZIP=VT_VOTERS.LEGALADDRESSZIP)

+--EXPORT FOR UPLOAD
+Create table vt_voters_out as
+Select VoterID, LastName_CLEAN AS LASTNMAE, FirstName_CLEAN AS FIRSTNAME, MiddleName_CLEAN AS MIDDLENAME, Suffix AS SUFFIX, LegalAddressLine1 AS ADDRESS1, LegalAddressLine2 AS ADDRESS2,
+LegalAddressCity AS CITY, LegalAddressState AS STATE, RESZIP_CLEAN AS ZIP5, YearofBirth, DateofRegistration as REG_DATE, YEAR, DatelastVoted as LASTVOTEDATE, COUNTY,STATUS,TOWNOFREGISTRATION FROM VT_VOTERS

 **Known issues:**

 Birthyears that are invalid and several out of range, including 49,257 for 1900.
 Year, based on registration date has 8 invalid entries and several out of range, including 65,745 for 1900.

-114,377 ZIPs are blank
+114,377 ZIPs are blank.

-**Many issues with ZIPs out of range.
-Created lookup table to fix:**

-`CREATE TABLE ZIP_LOOKUP AS
-SELECT LEGALADDRESSZIP, UPPER(LEGALADDRESSZIP), COUNT(*) FROM VT_VOTERS
-GROUP BY 1
-ORDER BY 1`

-**Inconsistent case in name fields created new versions to fix along with a few other stray typos:**

-`Create table vt_voters_out as
-Select VoterID, LastName_CLEAN AS LASTNAME, FirstName_CLEAN AS FIRSTNAME, MiddleName_CLEAN AS MIDDLENAME, Suffix AS SUFFIX, LegalAddressLine1 AS ADDRESS1, LegalAddressLine2 AS ADDRESS2,
-LegalAddressCity AS CITY, LegalAddressState AS STATE, RESZIP_CLEAN AS ZIP5, YearofBirth, DateofRegistration as REG_DATE, YEAR, DatelastVoted as LASTVOTEDATE, COUNTY,STATUS,TOWNOFREGISTRATION FROM VT_VOTERS `

-**Update RESZIP_CLEAN using the lookup table**

-`UPDATE VT_VOTERS
-set RESZIP_CLEAN = (select y.LEGALADDRESSZIP from ZIP_LOOKUP as y where y.LEGALADDRESSZIP=VT_VOTERS.LEGALADDRESSZIP)`

-**Export file**

-`Create table vt_voters_out as
-Select VoterID, LastName_CLEAN AS LASTNMAE, FirstName_CLEAN AS FIRSTNAME, MiddleName_CLEAN AS MIDDLENAME, Suffix AS SUFFIX, LegalAddressLine1 AS ADDRESS1, LegalAddressLine2 AS ADDRESS2,
-LegalAddressCity AS CITY, LegalAddressState AS STATE, RESZIP_CLEAN AS ZIP5, YearofBirth, DateofRegistration as REG_DATE, YEAR, DatelastVoted as LASTVOTEDATE, COUNTY,STATUS,TOWNOFREGISTRATION FROM VT_VOTERS `